Travyssm/Skate-life/README.md

   - No errors were returned when passing through the official [W3C validator](https://validator.w3.org/)
 - CSS
   - No errors were found when passing through the official [Jigsaw validator](https://jigsaw.w3.org/css-validator/)

+## Credits
+  * ## Imagery
+      * All imagery was found from RODNAE Productions on [Pexels](https://www.pexels.com/@rodnae-prod/)
+      * The social media icons in the footer were accessible through [Font awesome](https://fontawesome.com/)
+      * Using a background image with bootstrap 5 was found via this [Youtube video](https://www.youtube.com/watch?v=VCVxtpjgO5Q)
+  * ## Code
+      * Bootstrap libraries was the base for the entire website in order to ensure it's responsivity.
+      * CI form tutorial was used to create form on Join Us page